franck-chester/advent-of-code-2022/README.md

 Still a struggle, at least today introduced functions and thanks to breaking them up part 2 was a very simple change.

 but tripped on `ParseInt()`, missing it like every year

+## Day 5:

+Yesterday refactored everything so far to Typescript.
+Today struggled with types and RegExp
+Then forgot a `\s` and my stacks were wrong